adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Edge detection

 When the algorithm for generating image gradients is complete, most of the work for edge detection is done already.
-Basic edge detection requires one more step, which is to only show the gradients that are at or above a given threshold.
+Basic edge detection requires only one more step, which is to only show the gradients that are at or above a given threshold.
 We can binarize each pixel after calculating its gradient.

 ```cpp
 void edges(Image const& src, Image const& dst, u8 threshold)